MaayanShore/MaayanShore/README.md

-- 👋 Hi, I’m @MaayanShore
+- 👋 Hi, I’m @MaayanShore.
-- 👀 I’m interested in a job fullstuck
+- 👀 I’m interested in a job as a Full Stack Developer.
 - 📫 How to reach me maayanshore@gmail.com

 <!---